g4brielvs/landlords/README.md

 The New York Attorney General (NYAG) is actively combating various harmful landlord practices such as tenant harassment, deed theft, and bank fraud, which adversely impact tenants and homeowners.
 By leveraging open data publicly available through [NYC Open Data](https://opendata.cityofnewyork.us), this projects uses data analysis tools to identify, describe, and visualize characteristics of landlords engaging in harmful behaviors.

 The solution is implemented in a [Jupyter notebook](notebooks/landlords.ipynb) and presented as a [Jupyter Book](_build/html/index.html).
-To access and visualize the solution, please open [`_build/html/index.html`](_build/html/index.html).

-**Alternatively, the solution is available as a [private repository](https://github.com/g4brielvs/landlords) and the web book is publicly available at https://g4brielvs.github.io/landlords.**
+The web book is publicly available at https://g4brielvs.github.io/landlords.

 ## Installation